 - Trim the ends and the tops off of green onion, make sure it’s free of dirt.

 - Use a quart-sized glass canning jar and locate the side that reads in ml.
-Begin measuring out the liquid ingredients: coconut aminos, apple cider vinegar, and olive oil until you reach 350 ml.
+Begin measuring out the liquid ingredients: coconut aminos, apple cider vinegar, and olive oil.

 - Add fresh herbs and green onion.
 Add spirulina.